aws-samples/aws-serverless-workshops/MachineLearning/0_ExternalData/README.md

 The role of a data scientist involves pulling data from various sources.
 We will use a SageMaker notebook to walk through additional data preparation and model training.
 Below are directions to access the notebook.
 Within the notebook you'll find another set of detailed directions.

-New to Amazon Sagemaker?
-Never used a Sagemaker Notebook?
+New to Amazon SageMaker?
+Never used a SageMaker Notebook?
 [Check out this quick start guide for a crash course](sagemaker-intro.md)

 **:metal: Figure It Out**